 Sugar - Can I use honey as my sugar ingredient instead of white or cane sugar?

 When introducing new ingredients to your kombucha it is best to do in small increments and build up.
-Start with mostly pure cane sugar and a bit of honey, and increase the honey with each batch, at a rate at which the SCOBY seems to be reacting best.
-Think of it as "training" your SCOBY to survive on honey and tea as opposed to sugar and tea.
+Take maple syrup, for example.
+Start with mostly pure cane sugar and a bit of maple syrup, and increase the maple syrup with each batch, at a rate at which the SCOBY seems to be reacting best.
+Think of it as "training" your SCOBY to survive on maple syrup and tea as opposed to sugar and tea.
 You may find some obstacles along the way, so to be safe you may also want to have a regular sugar brew going in another jar to keep a definite healthy culture.